steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 The Value and Label template parameters for each control template are already set correctly.

-At this point in the tutorial, the User Env destinations should be selectable from the modulation matrix.
+At this point in the tutorial, the User Envelope destinations should be selectable from the modulation matrix.

 >&#10069; If you want to learn more about multi-level pop-up menus, see [Custom Multi Level Menus II](./Custom-Multi-Level-Menus-II.md).